IRSAW/IRSAW/README.md

 Change the variable value depending on which Vibration Actuator you want to upload the code to.

-3. There is no vibration actuator with a physical button to toggle the motors On and Off.
+3.There is no vibration actuator with a physical button to toggle the motors On and Off.

 Go to build.particle.io log in, then Create New App and copy and paste the code In the app.
 The follow the process of flashing the code to photons stated on the particle website https://docs.particle.io/guide/getting-started/intro/photon/